Xubuntu/wiki.xubuntu.org/Reporting-Back!.md

 #### Sharing a screenshot

 Sometimes it\'s easier to show than tell.
 So we\'ve made sharing your screenshot easy.
-Just press the PrintScreen button on your keyboard, select \"host on imgur\" and click \"ok\" to upload your screen to Imgur, and then the next dialogue contains the link that points to it.
+Just press the `PrintScreen-button` on your keyboard, select \"host on imgur\" and click \"ok\" to upload your screen to Imgur, and then the next dialogue contains the link that points to it.
 Copy the link into your bug-mail, the IRC-channel, or the bug report.
 Only need to share your active window?
-Press ALT-PrintScreen.
+Press `ALT-PrintScreen`.

 NB: Actually, sharing a screenshot is so easy, that you may forget to check if there is something in the screenshot -in the background, top